demimao/unit_testing/specs/adrs/backendadr.md

 - Ease of use for keeping technology stack constant
 - Existing familiarity with team members
 ### **Storage**
-electron-store
+browserLocalstorage
-- Considered SQL database - too time costly for project constraints and requirements
+- SQL database was considered, but too complex/unnecessary for our purposes
-- electron-store emphasizes local-first capabilities